metucker/Memory-Manager/README.md

 # Memory-Manager
 ### A C++ Memory Manager for the Linux Kernel
-> To view the source code, please contact me for a private repository link.
+> To view the source code or a video demonstration, please contact me for a private repository link.
-> Watch a video [demonstration](https://youtu.be/tEXegHvOBeg) of the memory manager.